phalcon/documentation/docs/forms.md

 A radio element represents a group of options where only one option can be selected.
 Phalcon offers two ways to model this:

 1. **`Phalcon\Forms\Element\RadioGroup`** - recommended for new code.
 A single form-element entry that renders all options at once and binds cleanly under the field name.
 See [Radio groups](#radio-groups) below.
 2. **Multiple `Phalcon\Forms\Element\Radio` elements** - one element per button, registered under distinct identifiers ( `r0`, `r1`, ...) but sharing the same HTML `name`.
-Useful when you need fine-grained control over the individual buttons.
-As of v5.12.2, `Form::bind()` handles this layout correctly out of the box and no longer requires the previous hidden-field workaround.
+Useful when you need fine-grained control over the individual buttons. `Form::bind()` handles this layout correctly out of the box and does not require a hidden-field workaround.

 One thing to note when using the individual-element approach is that the first constructor argument (the *form-element identifier*) is not the same as the HTML `name` attribute.
 The identifier is how you reference the element on the form object (`$form->get('r0')`); the HTML `name` lives in the attributes array and is what the browser submits in `$_POST`.